MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

   Computer Configuration\Administrative Templates\Windows Components\Microsoft Defender Antivirus\Real-time Protection\\<br />
   Value `DisableRealtimeMonitoring` = 0

-### For Microsoft Defender for Endpoint E5, is configuring tamper protection in Intune targeted to the entire organization only?
+### For Microsoft Defender for Endpoint, is configuring tamper protection in Intune targeted to the entire organization only?

 Configuring tamper protection in Intune or Microsoft Endpoint Manager can be targeted to your entire organization as well as to specific devices and user groups.